- Overview of the thyroid gland

 Also known as painful subacute thyroiditis, subacute nonsuppurative thyroiditis, giant cell thyroiditis and subacute granulomatous thyroiditis, this is a relatively rare condition that mostly affects middle-aged women who have recently had a viral infection of the upper respiratory tract.
 Overall, De Quervain’s thyroiditis is the most common cause of a painful thyroid gland.

-The main symptoms of De Quervain’s thyroiditis are fever, pain in the thyroid region of the neck (which may radiate to the jaw and ears) and an enlarged thyroid.
+The main symptoms of De Quervain’s thyroiditis are fever, pain in the throat and thyroid region of the neck (which may radiate to the jaw and ears) and an enlarged thyroid gland.
 Initially, a person with De Quervain’s may present with symptoms of hyperthyroidism, as the condition causes the release of high levels of thyroid hormone.
 This is sometimes followed by a temporary (transient) phase of hypothyroidism.

 Thyroid function generally returns to normal (a euthyroid state), though in a few cases De Quervain’s can recur and result in permanent hypothyroidism.